Nolan Jones Preview, Player Props: Rockies vs. Orioles

-Nolan Jones -- with a slugging percentage of .615 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Cole Irvin on the mound, on August 25 at 7:05 PM ET.
+On Saturday, Nolan Jones (.419 on-base percentage in past 10 games, 64 points above season-long percentage) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 7:05 PM ET.

-In his previous game, he collected two extra-base hits (3-for-4 with a double, a home run and three RBI) against the Rays.
+He had a one-hit performance in his most recent game (1-for-4) against the Orioles.

 Nolan Jones Game Info & Props vs. the Orioles